sdelgadoc/twitter-bot-as-a-service/README.md

 # twitter-bot-as-a-service

-A lightweight Docker image written in Python 3 to post tweets as a service with AI models pretrained with [GPT-2](https://openai.com/blog/better-language-models/) based on Twitter data.
+A lightweight Docker image written in Python 3 to post tweets as a service with AI models pretrained with [GPT-2](https://openai.com/blog/better-language-models/) based on Twitter data

 For live examples of the code, check out [Human data journalist](https://twitter.com/datajourno_gpt2), [Republican reading the news](https://twitter.com/apGOP_gpt2), and [Democrat reading the news](https://twitter.com/apDNC_gpt2)

-* Developing an automated twitter bot can be difficult, and time consuming due to the need to understand programming, AI tools, and back-end development
-* This code included step-by-step directions to implement code that posts original tweets and replies to existing tweets
+* Repo included step-by-step directions to implement a Docker image on Google Cloud Run that posts original tweets and replies to existing tweets
 * Does not require time-consuming and costly training of AI models
 * Includes multiple AI models trained on different personas (e.g., data journalists, Republicans, Democrats)
 * Runs very inexpensively on Google Cloud's Cloud Run platform

 ## Setup

-First, create a project in Google Cloud:
+First, create a project in Google Cloud.
+If you haven't created one before, follow the steps in [this Google tutorial](https://cloud.google.com/appengine/docs/standard/nodejs/building-app/creating-project).
-[TODO add steps to create a new project in Google Cloud]

 Once you've created the project, clone this repository on your system: